hazelcast/hazelcast-jet-reference-manual/docs/070_Sources_And_Sinks/02_Implementing_Custom_Sources_and_Sinks/01_Example_-_Distributed_Integer_Generator.md

 DAG dag = new DAG();
 Vertex generateNumbers = dag.newVertex("generate-numbers",
         new GenerateNumbersPSupplier(10));
-Vertex logInput = dag.newVertex("log-input", LogInputP::new);
+Vertex logInput = dag.newVertex("log-input",
+        DiagnosticProcessors.writeLogger(i -> "Received number: " + i));
 dag.edge(Edge.between(generateNumbers, logInput));
 ```

-Now we can re-run our example and see that indeed each number occurs
+Now we can re-run our example and see that each number indeed occurs
 only once.
 However, note that we are still working with a single-member
 Jet cluster; let's see what happens when we add another member: